SixArm/unix-shell-script-kit/README.md

 ### No Perm

-No Perm: You did not have sufficient permission to perform the operation.
+You did not have sufficient permission to perform the operation.
 This is not for file system problems, which use EXIT_NOINPUT or EXIT_CANTCREATE, but rather for higher level permissions, access control authorization, etc.